 Sow 4 to 5 seeds per cell.
 As they grow, thin the clump to 3 to 4 seeds each.
 About a month before the last expected spring frost, harden off the seedlings and transplant the entire clump into the garden – don’t separate them.
 Space each clump of seedlings 6 inches apart in a grid pattern.
 If planting in rows, space each clump 6 inches apart with rows 12 to 18 inches apart.

 Caring for onions

 Onions are a shallow rooted vegetable and require regular moisture to grow well and yield large bulbs.
 Mulching the soil with straw reduces the need to water.
 It’s also important to remove weeds that sprout up between the plants as excessive weeds can reduce bulb size.
 Use a collinear or scuffle hoe for shallow cultivation to uproot weeds or pull weeds by hand.

-Harvest bulbing, or storage onions when about one-third of the leaves have turned brown and the tops have fallen over.
+Harvest bulbing, or storage, onions when about one-third of the leaves have turned brown and the tops have fallen over.
+(Here is another article on our site about when to harvest red onions.)
 They need to be cured so they can be stored for months.
 Curing is easy to do, but takes several weeks.
 Read more about curing onions in this detailed article.
 Once cured, store onions, as well as related crops like garlic and shallots, in a cool, well ventilated spot in mesh bags or crates.

 Learn more about growing onion family vegetables in these articles: